Jandalf81/rclone_script/ReadMe.md

 * starting a game will trigger _RCLONE_ to download save files for the game from the remote
 * stopping a game will trigger _RCLONE_ to upload save files for the game to the remote

+In the RetroPie menu, there will also be a new menu item "_RCLONE_SCRIPT full sync_".
+Starting this menu item will up- and download newer files to and from the remote, so each side should have the latest save file for each game afterwards.
+Please note that this will also download save files even if the acompanying ROM is not on your RetroPie.

-Of course, this only works if your RetroPie has access to the configured cloud service.
+Of course, all of this only works if your RetroPie has access to the configured cloud service.

 ## Are there risks?